Colleges by Location

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial aid for students.
-If you want to find out more about need-based and non-need-based aid at Case Western Reserve University, here are some recent data you should consider.
+Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
+If you are interested in finding out more about need-based and non-need-based aid at Case Western Reserve University, here are some recent data you should take into consideration.

-The most recent figures show that financial help was given to 979 freshmen.
-The average amount of financial aid given to students was $61,128.
+The most recent records show that 979 freshmen received some sort of financial help.
+The average financial aid package awarded to students added up to $61,128.

 Need-based

-There were 2,870 students who got need-based financial aid of any kind.
+There were 2,870 students who attained need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Case Western Reserve University is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 2,964.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $11,804,776, and state $2,068,349.
+The total number of students (including freshmen) who were determined to have financial need amounted to 2,964.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $11,804,776, and state $2,068,349.
 The students of Case Western Reserve University received the -institutional need-based aid in the amount of $121,929,318, and external in the amount of $3,905,284.

 $29,048